kpacha/serf-handler/README.md

 If you don't want to react to every event your agent receives, you could just create a cron to run the `members.py` every few seconds.
 This script asks serf for the membership table and, if it has changed, it updates the `conf/fakedhosts.txt`, `conf/services.yml` and `conf/services.json` files

 ###Configuration service

+Regiter a role with a handler extending the `ConfigHandler`in order to use the serf layer as a deliver system for your confguration sync.
+The easiest way is to bind this handler to the `default` role (as in the defualt [`event_handler.py`](https://github.com/kpacha/serf-handler/blob/master/event_handler.py)).

 Send `config_updated` events or queries with a json payload to notify your cluster that some piece of configuration has changed.
 The payload has some restictions: